Destiny 2 post-release content: Solstice (of Heroes)

 The event returned from July 30 to August 27, 2019, during Year 2's Season of Opulence with Eva Levante as the main vendor for the event.
 There was no Power level increase for this year (or future events), with the Power levels instead coinciding with the concurrent Power levels of the active season.
 The European Aerial Zone activity replaced the Redux missions as the event's main activity.
 Similar to the previous year, players also upgraded their armor, from Drained to Renewed to Majestic.
 The third event occurred during Year 3's Season of Arrivals and was held from August 11 to September 8, 2020, while the fourth event occurred during Year 4's Season of the Splicer and ran from July 6 to August 3, 2021.
 For both years, after players upgraded their armor—from Renewed to Majestic to Magnificent—they could complete more difficult challenges to earn a universal ornament to add a glow to any armor set.
 While the names of the armor sets remained the same for the third and fourth events, the physical appearances of the armor changed.

 The event received a major overhaul when it returned from July 19 to August 9, 2022, during Year 5's Season of the Haunted, which included shortening the event's name to Solstice.
-Alongside the new Bonfire Bash activity, an Event Card that features event-specific challenges, as well as brand new cosmetics, was also made available, as well as an event Triumph Seal.
+Alongside the new Bonfire Bash activity, an Event Card that features event-specific challenges, as well as brand new cosmetics, was also made available, as well as an event Triumph Seal that can be gilded.
 The Event Card can be upgraded via Silver to unlock exclusive rewards.
-Completing challenges on the Event Card rewards Kindling, which is used to give each piece of Candescent armor a glow, while Silver Leaves are collected from any activity (while wearing at least one piece of event armor) and these Leaves are transformed into Silver Ash in the Bonfire Bash event.
-The Silver Ash is then used to upgrade the event's armor set and re-roll each armor piece's stat distribution.
+Completing challenges on the Event Card rewarded Kindling, which was used to give each piece of armor a glow, while Silver Leaves were collected from any activity (while wearing at least one piece of event armor) and these Leaves were transformed into Silver Ash in the Bonfire Bash event.
+The Silver Ash was then used to upgrade the event's armor set and re-roll each armor piece's stat distribution.
+The armor for Year 5's event was the Candescent armor set.
+The event returned from July 18 to August 8, 2023, during Year 6's Season of the Deep, with a new Sunlit armor set to upgrade.

+The event received another update for its return from August 6 to August 27, 2024, during Year 7's Episode: Echoes.
+The event added a Solstice Forge, accessed via Eva Levante, and within the forge, players use Silver Leaves to purchase bounties.
+The bounties reward alloys and after earning enough alloys, a quest can be done for each piece of Sublime armor, which requires playing the EAZ activity.
+Collecting more alloys allows the purchase of another quest for each piece of armor to add a glow to the armor.